-Even a tooth with a minor crack can be very painful to deal with.
+Even a cracked tooth with seemingly mild damage can be very painful to deal with.
 Secondly, the crack may get worse when eating or speaking.
 Thus, this may eventually lead to more dental-related problems such as a chipped or broken tooth.
-Even in the case that the crack on your tooth spreads, it may be deep enough to cause tooth sensitivity.
+Finally, even if the crack on your tooth spreads, it may be deep enough to cause tooth sensitivity.

 These options will all help keep your cracked tooth in a better aesthetic and functional condition.
 Your dentist will decide the best repair or replacement option for you.